Catherine Burns: Television

 Burns's television debut was the role of Mary Warren in Arthur Miller's The Crucible (1967).
 She went on to appear as the original Cathy Craig on One Life to Live in 1969.
 Her other TV credits include the adaptation of Arthur Miller's play A Memory of Two Mondays (1974), the miniseries The Word (1978), and guest appearances on Love, American Style; Adam-12; Emergency!; The Mod Squad; Police Woman; The Waltons; and The Bionic Woman.
 She continued on television throughout the 1970s and into the mid-1980s when she turned from acting to writing.

 Writing

-Her children's book, The Winter Bird, was published by Windmill Books in 1971.
+Burns's children's book, The Winter Bird, was published by Windmill Books in 1971.
 Staying behind when other birds go south for the winter, a little bird discovers a new way of life in the unusual world of carousel horses.
-She also wrote screenplays and stage plays, and sold scripts to the CBS soap opera Guiding Light in 1989.
+She also wrote several film scripts and stage plays with her husband, and sold scripts to the CBS soap opera Guiding Light in 1989.

 Personal life and death

 In June 1989, Burns married Kenneth Shire.
 At the time, she lived on the Upper West Side of Manhattan.
-Later in her life, she and Shire resided in a retirement community in Lynden, Washington.
-Little is known about Burns' life following her acting career; Shire said that she had resented the publicity and scrutiny from it, saying "She hated the movie [Last Summer]... and most everything that came with it.
-She wanted to be remembered as a published writer of novels."
+Later in her life, she and Shire resided in Bellingham, Washington.
+Little is known about Burns's life following her acting career, though according to her husband she hoped to be remembered as a writer as well as an actress."